MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 vault server -dev
 ```

-This will start Vault in dev mode and output an Unseal Key and a Root Token.

-Make sure to note the Root Token as we'll use it to authenticate with Vault.
+In this mode, Vault runs entirely in-memory and starts unsealed with a single unseal key.
+The command above will return the unseal key and a root token for authentication.
+Make sure to note down the root token, as you'll use it to authenticate with Vault next.

 ## Interacting with Vault